Created on 05/06/2023 2:52:42 PM

 In early 2009 a controversy emerged about the identity of the variety of vines in some Albarino vineyards in Australia.
 It is now confirmed that these vines are in fact a different variety - Savagnin.
 The problem originated in 1989 when Spanish authorities made a mix up when supplying propagating material to the CSIRO.
-All so called Albarino vines from these sources are now known to be Savagnin.
+All of the so called Albarino vines from these sources are now known to be Savagnin.

 This is a late ripening white wine variety whose home is the Rias Baixas and Galician wine regions of North West Spain and Portugal.
 These areas, under the influence of the nearby Atlantic Ocean, are cooler and wetter than the rest of Spain.